naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader Configuration | Localization- (Project, Local) | Configuration of the resource loader used with the localization resources.
+Loader Configuration | Localization- (Addressable, Project) | Configuration of the resource loader used with the localization resources.
 Default Locale | En | Default locale of the game.
 When user selects a default locale, original resources will be used.

 </div>